 Transcranial magnetic stimulation (TMS) is an outpatient procedure used to treat depression in adults who have not had success with medication.
 TMS involves five sessions per week — each lasting 3 to 20 minutes — for up to six weeks.
 A device that emits magnetic pulses to the brain’s left prefrontal cortex is placed on the patient’s head.
 The pulses stimulate nerve cells in the brain that control mood.
 During treatment, patients will hear a clicking sound and feel a tapping sensation on their head.
 A small percentage of patients complain of mild discomfort or headaches afterward.

-Most insurance plans, including Medicare, cover TMS treatment, however Missouri Medicaid does not currently cover TMS treatment.
+Most commercial insurances, as well as Medicare and Missouri Medicaid, cover TMS treatment.
 For information about insurance, call us at 573-882-5688.

 Electroconvulsive Therapy (ECT)